 11. Mammut Bulldog

 These beautiful creatures are the combined product of only bulldog bloodlines.
 Because of their longer snouts, they have less breathing trouble.
 They are also leaner and more agile than some bull breeds.
-They are a medium-sized dog, weighing up to 60 pounds as adults.
+These dogs are medium-sized, weighing up to 60 pounds as adults.

 They are kind and loving towards all people in their tight-knit families.
 Strangers and other animals can be a different story.
 They can be reserved, shy, or even aggressive towards outsiders.